You need to enable JavaScript to run this app.

 Grant monies will be paid by electronic funds transfer (EFT) to the funded organisation, or their auspice organisation, if applicable.

-Monies will only be paid into the accounts of the organisations or legal entities, and not into individual's accounts.
+Monies will only be paid into the account of the organisation or legal entities, and not into an individual's account.

 Receipt of a grant payment is subject to the provision of a signed funding agreement, compliance with any specific grant conditions and, if applicable, satisfactory reporting of previous grants.